 Not to be outdone by the beautiful farmlands below, Mount Rinjani demands your attention on the other side.
 The famous volcano is to your right in full view.
 Having been at the top of the summit before, I know how tough it is to reach the top, although from Pergasingan it doesn’t seem so intimidating.

 We sat at the top and Aef, our guide, brewed some Lombok Coffee and shared some coconut biscuits.
-We chatted about the different vegetables being grown below, the other trails in the area and stories about Mount Rinjani.
-It was great to be at the summit with experienced locals to hear their insight about the region.
+We chatted about the different vegetables being grown below, the other trails in the area, and stories about Mount Rinjani.
+It was great to be at the summit with experienced locals to hear their insights about the region.

 After a couple of drone flights, Aef made us some rice, fish, and tempe.
 This gave us more than enough us enough sustenance to make our way down the trail.
 On the way down it was quite slippery and I made a couple of small tumbles so be sure to tread carefully.